EAD Program frequently asked questions

 3. I want to apply to OCAD U in the future.
 Can I take the EAD Program to improve my English now?

-Unfortunately, the EAD Program is only available to students who have been accepted to OCAD U for the upcoming academic year.
+Unfortunately, the EAD Program is currently only available to students who have received an offer of admission to OCAD U for the upcoming academic year.